QuantumQist/artificially_intelligent_maxwells_demon/README.md

 - **Other essential files** that define the RL agents and environments.
 Modification of these files is not recommended.
   - RL environments are defined in files prefixed with `sac_tri_envs`.
   - Core agent functionalities are implemented in files prefixed with `core` and `sac_tri`.
 - **`data` folder** – Contains the trained RL agents for the corresponding models.
 Users can conveniently interact with these agents in the `evaluate_agent.ipynb` notebook.

+The trained agent models can be downloaded from ...